ilpenSE/c-calculator/README.md

 - E: e (~2.718)
 - Golden Ratio: phi (~1.168)
 ## How It Works
 First, the program takes your expression and clears the blanks.
 Then it takes the expression to `parse_expression`.
 In this section, the program takes again the expression to `parse_term`.
-Because multiplication, division, exponantiation comes before addination and subtraction.
+Because multiplication, division, exponentiation comes before addination and subtraction.
 But in `parse_term` function, the program goes to `parse_factor` which solves trigonometric, logarithmic and root functions.
 After solving paranthesis and other functions, the program goes back to `parse_term` to handle multiplication, division etc. After this section, the program goes back to `parse_expression` and handles addination and subtraction.
 The final result will be showed on the screen.
 Here are a few examples:<br/>
 ### Example 1: `4 + 5 * (3 / sqrt(1)) / log10(100)`
 - 1. Clearing the spaces: `4+5*(3/sqrt(1))/log10(100)`
 - 2. Handling functions and paranthesis: `4+5*(3/1)/2` -> `4+5*3/2`